Partnerships for cooperation

 Priority will be given to actions that are key to achieving the objectives of the European Education Area.
 The aim is to support the higher education sector in becoming even more inter-connected, innovative, inclusive and digital.
 For this purpose, the Programme will encourage much deeper and inter-disciplinary cooperation between higher education institutions, as well as with their surrounding innovation ecosystems, and the strengthening of links between education, research and innovation.
 The focus will in particular be on strengthening inclusion, mobility, digitalisation, lifelong learning, quality assurance and automatic recognition.
 The underlying objective is to accelerate the higher education transformation throughout Europe, in order to train the future generations in co-creating knowledge for a resilient, inclusive and sustainable society.

-Developing a STEAM approach in higher education, and foster women participation in STEM: This priority supports the development and implementation of fit-for-purpose STEM higher education curricula, following a STEAM approach; promoting participation of women in STEM fields of study and especially in engineering, ICT and advanced digital skills; development of guidance and mentoring programmes for students, especially girls and women, to pursue STEM and ICT fields of study and occupations; fostering gender sensitive education and training practices in STEM education; eliminating gender stereotypes in STEM;
+Supporting STEM and the participation of women in STEM: In line with the Union of Skills, this priority supports the development and implementation of STEM curricula; the development of basic and advanced STEM skills; following a STEAM approach; promoting participation of women in STEM fields of study and especially in engineering, ICT and advanced digital skills, development of guidance and mentoring programmes for students, to pursue STEM and ICT fields of study and occupations and eliminating gender stereotypes in STEM.

-Supporting Higher Education institutions in their cooperation with Ukrainian counterparts to respond to the war in Ukraine: This action will aim at supporting Ukraine in reshaping and re-building its higher education system, through cooperation with higher education institutions in Europe, on, among others, quality and relevance of teaching and learning accessible to a wide range of learners; innovative pedagogical approaches; student-centred, challenge-based and interdisciplinary approaches; digital and green skills; lifelong learning practices; system of qualifications; effective management practices; protection of academic values; cooperation with the innovation ecosystem; development and implementation of joint educational activities and programmes.
+Supporting higher education institutions in their cooperation with Ukrainian counterparts to respond to the war in Ukraine: This priority will aim at supporting Ukraine in reshaping and re-building its higher education system, through cooperation with higher education institutions in Europe, on, among others, quality and relevance of teaching and learning accessible to a wide range of learners; innovative pedagogical approaches; student-centred, challenge-based and interdisciplinary approaches; digital and green skills; lifelong learning practices; system of qualifications; effective management practices; protection of academic values; cooperation with the innovation ecosystem; development and implementation of joint educational activities and programmes; implementation of the key commitment of the Bologna Process and the priorities of the Tirana communique.

 In the field of school education:

-Promoting interest and excellence in science, technology, engineering, and mathematics (STEM) and the STEAM approach, and foster girls' interest in STEM: This priority supports projects that promote the STEM approach to education through interdisciplinary teaching in cultural, environmental, economic, design and other contexts, promoting in particular girls’ interest in STEM.
+Improving interest, participation and achievement in science, technology, engineering, and mathematics (STEM) and the STEAM education, and fostering girls' interest in STEM: This priority supports projects that promote the STEM approach to education through interdisciplinary teaching in cultural, environmental, economic, design and other contexts, promoting girls’ interest in STEM.
 The priority includes development and promotion of effective and innovative pedagogies and assessment methods.
 Developing partnerships between schools, businesses, higher education institutions, research institutions, and wider society is particularly valuable in this context.
 At strategic level, the priority serves to promote development of national STEM strategies.

 Developing high quality early childhood education and care systems: This priority focuses on promoting the implementation of the EU quality framework for early childhood education and care attached to the 2019 Council Recommendation on high quality early childhood education and care.
 It includes projects providing support for initial and continuing professional development of staff involved in organising, leading and providing early childhood education and care.
 In addition, the priority also supports creating, testing and implementing strategies and practices to foster participation of all children in early childhood education and care, including children with fewer opportunities.

 Supporting response of European education and training systems to war in Ukraine: This priority supports projects aiming to implement, share and promote inclusive pedagogical approaches and work-based practices targeting pupils and staff fleeing the war in Ukraine.
 Projects under this priority should build on high quality standards and substantial experience in the integration of newcomers in learning and training environments.
-They can aim at providing language facilities, applying and expanding research, exchanging with Ukrainian institutions, exploring good practices supporting psycho-social well-being of learners and staff fleeing war, etc.
+They can focus on language training, integration of learners into school education (with support, as much as possible, from Ukrainian teachers and trainers fleeing the war), processes of recognition of skills and qualifications, applying and expanding research, exchanging with Ukrainian institutions, good practices supporting psycho-social well-being of learners and staff fleeing war, etc.

 In the field of vocational education and training (both initial and continuing):

-Supporting response of European education and training systems to the war in Ukraine: This priority supports projects aiming to implement, share and promote inclusive pedagogical approaches and work-based learning practices, including apprenticeships, targeting VET learners and staff fleeing the war in Ukraine.
+Supporting response of European education and training systems to the war in Ukraine: This priority supports projects aiming to implement, share and promote inclusive approaches targeting VET learners and staff fleeing the war in Ukraine.
 Projects under this priority should build on high quality standards and substantial experience in the integration of newcomers in learning and training environments.
-They can focus on language training, integration of learners into VET, including into work-based learning and apprenticeship schemes (with support, as possible, from Ukrainian teacher and trainers fleeing the war), processes of recognition of skills and qualifications, with Ukrainian institutions, practices supporting psycho-social well-being of learners and staff fleeing war, etc.
+They can focus – among other aspects - on language training, integration of learners into VET, including into work-based learning and apprenticeship schemes (with support, as possible, from Ukrainian teacher and trainers fleeing the war), recognition of skills and qualifications or practices supporting psycho-social well-being of learners and staff fleeing the war.

 In the field of adult education: